British PM Johnson Tests Positive For COVID-19 - UrduPoint

 British PM Johnson Tests Positive For COVID-19

-Johnson said he began feeling unwell on Thursday and was tested on the personal advice of England's chief medical officer Chris Whitty.
+Johnson said he began feeling unwell on Thursday and was tested on the personal advice of England's chief medical officer with whom he has also been working closely alongside.

-Whitty, who has been working closely alongside Johnson, later said he was in self-isolation, "after experiencing symptoms compatible with COVID-19 last night (Thursday)".

-Chief scientific adviser Patrick Vallance, who with Whitty has led the public health response, said he had no symptoms.

 The news came as the government said a total of 14,579 cases have so far been confirmed in Britain, while the number of deaths has risen by almost 200 to 759.